 Understanding user’s pains

-DocBoss ethos has always been about service and commitment to their users, and they took to the task to understand their user’s pains like no one has done it before.
-In 2016, DocBoss published the study “Supplier vs EPC, Why is document controlling so painful”, which counted with the participation of 106 organizations, 45 supplier organizations, and 61 EPC organizations, focusing in document controllers, project manager and inside sales representatives.
+Before starting redesigning the app, DocBoss did a lot of legwork to understand users.
+In 2016, DocBoss published the study “Supplier vs EPC, Why is document controlling so painful?”.
+On it participated of 106 organizations, 45 supplier organizations, and 61 EPC organizations.
+The study focused on document controllers, project manager and inside sales representatives.

-- Frustration (and additional cost) when a minor mistake/variation trigger the document rejection / resubmission process
+Frustration (and extra cost) when a minor mistake causes a document rejection.

 Top EPC pain points related to documentation